decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - R, is the non-negative integer representing the number of revealed messages e.g., length([(H_i1, msg_i1), ..., (H_iR, msg_iR)]).
 If no revealed messages are
      supplied as an input to this operation, the value of R MUST evaluate to zero (0).
-- U, is the non-negative integer representing the number of non-revealed messages e.g., length([(H_h1, msg_h1), ..., (H_hU, msg_hU)]).
-If no non-revealed messages are
+- U, is the non-negative integer representing the number of un-revealed messages e.g., length([(H_h1, msg_h1), ..., (H_hU, msg_hU)]).
+If no non-revealed messages
-     supplied as an input to this operation, the value of U MUST evaluate to zero (0).
+     are supplied as an input to this operation, the value of U MUST evaluate to zero (0).
 - L = R + U, the total number of originally signed messages.
 - [(H_1, msg_1), ..., (H_L, msg_L)], is the concatenation of the list
      [(H_i1, msg_i1), ..., (H_iR, msg_iR)] (the input list corresponding to revealed